 Blood Tests Could Become 100% Accurate

-A biomarker that has been identified in the blood could be key to diagnosing dementia early through a simple blood test, scientists have found.
+The identification of a biomarker in the blood, could be key to diagnosing dementia early through a simple blood test, scientists have found.
 Researchers at King’s College London discovered neurofilament light chain (NfL) in people with mild cognitive issues helped them pick up on dementia.

 The study examined 3,138 samples.
-Results showed that concentrations of NfL in the blood were higher across all neurodegenerative disorders compared to those with no cognitive problems.
+Results showed that concentrations of NfL in the blood were higher across all neurodegenerative disorders.
+This is in comparison to those with no cognitive problems.
 The highest being in people with Down’s syndrome dementia, motor neuron disease and frontotemporal dementia.

 There are currently around 850,000 people with dementia in the UK which is projected to rise to 1.6 million by 2040.
 There is not yet a single diagnostic test but rather a combination of cognitive tests and brain imaging.
 Scientists have been exploring the idea of using a blood test to detect brain disorders for a while.
 Identifying degenerative diseases early, such as dementia, is vital.